-Table 4 Fixings - typical characteristic pull-out strengths Fixing type (1) ETA number Substrate Drill diameter (mm) Effective anchorage depth (mm) Characteristic pullout resistance (kN) (2) Partial factor Ejotherm NT U 05/0009 Concrete C12/15 Clay brickwork 8 25 1.2 1.5 2
+Table 4 Fixings - typical characteristic pull-out resistances

+Fixing type (1) ETA number Substrate Drill diameter Effective anchorage Characteristic pull- out resistance (kN) (2) Partial safety namber (mm) depth (mm) out resistance (kit) factor Ejotherm NT U 05/0009 Concrete C12/15 Clay brickwork 8 25 1.2 1.5 2

-- (1) The minimum value for plate stiffness of fixings is 0.6 kN·mm-2 and the load resistance is 2.43 kN.
+(1) The minimum value for plate stiffness of fixings is 0.6 kN·mm-2 and the load resistance is 2.43 kN.
 The minimum stiffness value was obtained with the Ejotherm NT U fixing.
-Anchors with equal or better properties can be used with the system. - (2) Values are determined in accordance with EAD 330196-00-0604 : 2016 and are dependent on the substrate.
-The Use Categories are defined in the corresponding ETA. - 7.8 The SFB test was carried out on the Struc-Acryl P EWI System, mechanically fixed onto a masonry substrate.
+Anchors with equal or better properties can be used with the system when fixings are applied through the insulation board only.

+7.8 The SFB test was carried out on the system, mechanically fixed onto masonry substrate.
 Phenolic insulation board with a 60 mm thickness was fixed through the reinforcement mesh with 7 fixings per square metre (using Ejotherm mushroom-head fixings) before the render finish was applied.
 The maximum characteristic negative wind load resistance that can be sustained by the system as determined from the SFB test is 7.42 kN·m-2.
-The maximum design negative wind load resistance (Rd{Test}) is derived by dividing the maximum characteristic wind load resistance by a partial safety factor of 2.5, and is equal to 2.968 kN·m-2(1)(2)(3)(4). - (1) The maximum design wind load that can be resisted by the system corresponds to the maximum allowed spacing, centres and layout of fixings.
-This fixing configuration, with appropriately selected fixings will also adequately transfer the system's self-weight, wind and impact loads to a suitable substrate wall. - (2) The SFB test is carried out on the system without supplementary adhesive.
-Minimum coverage area of supplementary adhesive for site installations must be 40%. - (3) The partial factor for the SFB is based on the mode of failure obtained in the test. - (4) The design resistance is determined by dividing the characteristic resistance value obtained from an SFB test by a partial safety factor of 2.5.
-The characteristic resistance value obtained from a SFB test was 7.42 kN·m2 Alternative fixings may be used provided it can be demonstrated that they have equal or higher plate diameter (minimum 60 mm), plate stiffness (≥ 0.6 kN·mm2) and anchor plate load resistance (≥ 2.43 kN) characteristics. - 7.9 The data derived from sections 7.7 and 7.8 must be assessed against the design wind load, and the following expressions must be satisfied:
+The maximum design negative wind load resistance (RdTest) is derived by dividing the maximum characteristic wind load resistance by a partial safety factor of 2.5, and is equal to 2.968 kN·m-2(1)(2)(3)(4).

+- (1) The maximum design wind load that can be resisted by the system corresponds to the maximum allowed spacing, centres and layout of fixings.
+This fixing configuration with appropriately selected fixings will also adequately transfer the systems self-weight, wind and impact loads to a suitable substrate wall. - (2) The SFB test is carried out on the system without supplementary adhesive.
+Minimum coverage area of supplementary adhesive for site installation must be 40% - (3) The partial factor for the SFB is based on the mode of failure obtained in the test. - (4) The design resistance is determined by dividing the characteristic resistance value obtained from an SFB test by a partial safety factor of 2.5.
+The characteristic resistance value obtained from a dynamic SFB was 7.42 kN·m-2 Alternative fixings may be used provided it can be demonstrated that they have equal or higher plate diameter (minimum 60 mm), plate stiffness (≥ 0.6 kN·mm-2) and anchor plate load resistance (≥ 2.43 kN) characteristics.

+7.9 The data derived from sections 7.7 and 7.8 must be assessed against the design wind load, and the following expressions must be satisfied: